emilyriederer/website/content/post/convo-dbt/index.md

 -   Orchestration of SQL statements in the DAG
 -   Hooks for rote database management tasks like adding indices and keys or granting access

-For a general overview to `dbt`, check out the [introductory tutorial](https://docs.getdbt.com/tutorial/setting-up) on their website, the [dbt101 presentation](https://www.getdbt.com/coalesce/agenda/dbt-101-eu-and-us-friendly) from their recent Coalesce conference[^2], or the interview with one of their founds on the [Data Engineering Today](https://open.spotify.com/episode/1gKKgR8eZgdqdXztFGGkFe) podcast.
+For a general overview to `dbt`, check out the [introductory tutorial](https://docs.getdbt.com/tutorial/setting-up) on their website, the [dbt101 presentation](https://www.getdbt.com/coalesce/agenda/dbt-101-eu-and-us-friendly) from their recent Coalesce conference[^2], or the interview with one of their founders on the [Data Engineering Today](https://open.spotify.com/episode/1gKKgR8eZgdqdXztFGGkFe) podcast.

 In this post, I'll demonstrate how three features of `dbt` can be used to implement a rigorous controlled vocabulary by: